chiselWare/00-000-dff/README.md

 ```
 $ sbt
-sbt:dff>
+sbt:chiselware>
+sbt:chiselware> project core
-sbt:dff> test
+sbt:chiselware-core-dff> test
 ```

 ### Synthesis

 Dff is a DFT-clean, fully synthesizable core.

-A ```.sdc``` file is generated together with the RTL code.
-Synthesis scripts for Yosys are included in the ```./syn``` directory and can be easily ported to commercial synthesis tools.
-Static timing analysis is also performed using OpenSTA.
+A ```.sdc``` file is generated together with the RTL code for each configuration in the ```./modules/dff/generated/synTestCases/ directory.```  Synthesis scripts for the synthesis tool Yosys and timing analysis scripts for the OpenSTA static timing analysis tool are included in the same directory and can be easily ported to commercial synthesis tools.

 Included also is the Nangate 45nm technology library to allow users to run included synthesis regressions out-of-the-box and later change to their